LiveReader/spell.demonstrator/api/README.md

 var SpellApi = require('spell_api');

 var api = new SpellApi.DefaultApi()
-var attributeId = "attributeId_example"; // {String} String ID of the Attribute to delete
+var body = new SpellApi.DataObject(); // {DataObject} The DataObject to create var operationId = "operationId_example"; // {String} Encoded String ID of the Operation DataObject this DataObject belongs to var parentDataObjectId = "parentDataObjectId_example"; // {String} Encoded String ID of the parent DataObject pointing to this DataObject via hasA

 var callback = function(error, data, response) {
   if (error) {